-Illinois Valley Community College is accredited by the Higher Learning Commission (HLC) which is a commission of the North Central Association of Colleges and Schools.
+Illinois Valley Community College is accredited by the Higher Learning Commission (HLC).
 Illinois Valley Community College was accepted into the Academic Quality Improvement Program (AQIP) through the HLC in November, 2002.
 As an AQIP institution, IVCC structures its accreditation around quality improvement processes and systems.

 You can find more information on the accreditation process, AQIP, or The Higher Learning Commission by visiting their websites or by contacting the Higher Learning Commission.